 Shawn C. Stroop

 Shawn Stroop is a retired Army Officer and a Combat Veteran with nearly 23 years of service.
 After his enlistment years of service, Shawn received a green-to-gold scholarship to attend Morehead State University.
 There he was commissioned as Second Lieutenant in May 2000 as well as received his Bachelor of Arts in History, Summa Cum Laude.

 Since that time, Shawn served in multiple deployments in support of the Global War on Terrorism in Africa and Afghanistan, and Operation Iraqi Freedom.
 Shawn’s notable military achievements include being awarded:

 - 2 x Defense Meritorious Service Medals

 - 4 x Army Commendation Medals

 - The Joint Service Achievement Medal

 - 3 x Army Achievement Medals

-After his years of service, Shawn went on to gain his Master’s degree in Public Policy and Administration with a leadership concentration from Walden University and a Doctoral Candidate in Leadership and Organizational Development with Grand Canyon University.
+Shawn went on to gain his Master’s degree in Public Policy and Administration with a leadership concentration from Walden University and is currently a Doctoral Candidate in Organizational Leadership and Organizational Development with Grand Canyon University.

 Shawn hopes his efforts and time spent on the board of the foundation, with his service dog Nitro at his side, will help raise awareness for Veteran Suicide and PTSD as well as help Vets find the resources they need to get through it.